coleygroup/pyscreener/README.md

 * [`CalculationData`](pyscreener.docking.data.py): a simple object containing the broadstrokes specifications of a docking calculation common to all types of docking calculations (e.g., Vina, DOCK6, etc.): the SMILES string, the target receptor, the center/size of a docking box, the metadata, and the result.
 * [`CalculationMetadata`](pyscreener.docking.metadata.py): a nondescript object that contains software-specific fields.
 For example, a Vina-type calculation requires a `software` parameter, whereas a DOCK6 calculation requires a number of different parameters for receptor preparation.
 Most importantly, the metadata will always contain two fields of abstract type: `prepared_ligand` and `prepared_receptor`.
 * [`DockingRunner`](pyscreener.docking.runner.py): a static object that takes defines an interface to prepare and run docking calculations.
 Each calculation type defines its own `DockingRunner` implementation.
 * [`DockingVirtualScreen`](pyscreener.docking.screen.py): an object that organizes a virtual screen.
 At a high level, a virtual is a series of docking calculations with some template set of parameters performed for a collection of molecules and distributed over some set of computational resources.
 A `DockingVirtualScreen` takes as arguments a `DockingRunner`, a list of receptors (for possible ensemble docking) and a set of template values for a `CalculationData` template.
-It defines a `__call__()` method that takes an unzipped list of SMILES strings, builds the `CalculationData` objects for each molecule, and submits these objects for preparation and calculation to various resources in the ray cluster (see [setup](#setup)).
+It defines a `__call__()` method that takes an unzipped list of SMILES strings, builds the `CalculationData` objects for each molecule, and submits these objects for preparation and calculation to various resources in the ray cluster (see [ray setup](#ray-setup)).

-To perform docking calls inside your python code using `pyscreener`, you must first initialize a `DockingVirtualScreen` object either through the factory `docking.virtual_screen` function or manually initializing one.
+To perform docking calls inside your python code using `pyscreener`, you must first initialize a `DockingVirtualScreen` object either through the factory `pyscreener.virtual_screen` function or manually initializing one.
 The following section will show an example of how to perform computational from inside a python interpreter.

 <!---
 `Vina` is the `Screener` class for performing docking simulations using any software derived from AutoDock Vina and accepts the `software` keyword argument to its initializer.
 Currently, the list of supported Vina-type software is as follows: AutoDock Vina, Smina, QVina2, and PSOVina.